 All products and services featured by IndieWire are independently selected by IndieWire editors.
 However, IndieWire may receive a commission on orders placed through its retail links, and the retailer may receive certain auditable data for accounting purposes.

-Picture this: you’re curled up with your favorite book that also happens to be your favorite movie.
-A nation spending more time at home the past year has resulted in an uptick of book sales, and film screenplays are a unique way for cinephiles to deep dive into their favorite films.
+Picture this: You’re curled up with your favorite book that also happens to be your favorite movie.
+Spending more time at home the past year has resulted in an uptick in book sales, and film screenplays are a unique way for cinephiles to dive deep into their favorite films.

-To make things easier for you, we put together a list of screenplays from an assortment of classic films.
+To make things easier for you, we put together a list of 12 screenplays from an assortment of classic and newer films.
 The selection includes Jordan Peele’s Oscar-nominated directorial debut, Quentin Tarantino’s breakout film, and Francis Ford Coppola’s epic crime saga.
-Below are the best screenplays that are currently available on Amazon.
+Below are a dozen of the best screenplays that you can buy right now.

 Own the screenplay from Jordan Peele’s brilliant 2017 directorial debut starring Daniel Kaluuya.
 The socially-conscious horror film blends the story of a young Black man visiting his white girlfriend’s parents, into the terrifying reality of being Black in America.

 This special two-piece set captures the sheer beauty in Bong Joon Ho’s Oscar-winning film.
 The book comes complete with a graphic novel storyboard showcasing each exquisite scene from the South Korean dark comedy thriller as illustrated by Bong.

 Pick up the spellbinding full script and storyboard collection from the 2019 psychological thriller “Joker,” starring Joaquin Phoenix.
 Released last year, the 226-page book authored by David Van Antwerp, blends scripts and storyboards from the film.